BirdWasTaken/Student_Performance_Analysis/README.md

-# Student Performance Analysis
+# Student Performance Analysis using Python

-A beginner data analysis project using Python.
+A beginner data analysis project that explores student exam performance using Python libraries such as pandas, matplotlib, and seaborn.

 ## Tools Used
 - pandas